-For most Windows 7 users, moving to a new device with Windows 10 is the recommended path forward.
+For most Windows 7 users, moving to a new device with Windows 11 is the recommended path forward.
 Today's PCs are faster, lightweight yet powerful, and more secure, with an average price that's considerably less than that of the average PC eight years ago.
-Our Guide can help you choose a new PC in just a few easy steps.
+To find the best PC for you, browse for compatible Windows 11 PCs.

 To take advantage of the latest hardware capabilities, we recommend moving to a new PC with Windows 11, which brings a fresh look and new ways to stay creative and productive.

 The Windows 10 free upgrade offer ended on July 29, 2016.
-To get Windows 10 you will need to either purchase a new device or, if you have a compatible PC, purchase a full version of the software to upgrade your existing device.
+To upgrade to Windows 10, you will need to have a compatible PC and purchase a full version of the software.
 We recommend that you don’t install Windows 10 on an older device, as some Windows 7 devices are not compatible with Windows 10 or could experience reduced feature availability.
 Before investing in a Windows 10 upgrade, please consider that Windows 10 will reach its end of support date on October 14, 2025.

-If you continue to use Windows 7 after support has ended, your PC will still work, but it will be more vulnerable to security risks and viruses.
+If you continue to use Windows 7 now that support has ended, your PC will still work, but it will be more vulnerable to security risks and viruses.
 Your PC will continue to start and run, but will no longer receive software updates, including security updates, from Microsoft.

 Windows 7 can still be installed and activated after end of support; however, it will be more vulnerable to security risks and viruses due to the lack of security updates.
-After January 14, 2020, Microsoft strongly recommends that you use Windows 10 instead of Windows 7.
+After January 14, 2020, Microsoft strongly recommends that you use a newer version of Windows instead of Windows 7.

 Support for Internet Explorer on a Windows 7 device was also discontinued on January 14, 2020.
 As a component of Windows, Internet Explorer follows the support lifecycle of the Windows operating system it’s installed on.
 See Lifecycle FAQ – Internet Explorer for more information.

 We recommend you use Microsoft Edge.
 Microsoft Edge was built to bring you the best of the web, with more control and more privacy as you browse.